amarula/dyndesign/docs/class_builder.md

   as shown in the [Customizing MRO](#customizing-mro) section.

-NOTE: *The bodies of component classes such as "A", "B", "C", ..., and Default, along with those of parent classes P1, P2, ..., and PDefault, will be assumed to have the same form as in the previous examples and will therefore be omitted from the following code snippets unless otherwise specified.
-Import statements of `buildclass`, `dynconfig`, `ClassConfig`, and `GlobalClassConfig` will be implied as well.*
+NOTE: *The bodies of component classes such as "A", "B", "C", ..., and Default, along with those of parent classes P1, P2, ..., and "PDefault", will be assumed to have the same form as in the previous examples and will therefore be omitted from the following code snippets unless otherwise specified.
+Import statements of `buildclass`, `dynconfig`, `ClassConfig`, and `LocalClassConfig` will be implied as well.*

 ## Switches

-Switches are a powerful construct for managing Options that have values other than True or False.
+Switch is a powerful construct for managing Options that take on values other than True or False.

 ``` py